renderorange/pasteburn/INSTALLATION.md

 ## CONFIGURATION

-An example configuration file, `config.ini.example`, is provided in the project root directory.
+An example configuration file, `config.ini.example`, is provided in the examples directory.

 To set up the configuration file, copy the example into one of the following locations: